mvsanghvi/Lit-Review/Innate Immunity/ATP hydrolysis and Endogenous RNA.md

 		- Moderately increased binding of RIG-I E373Q and C268F to hairpin
 		- ATP reduced affinity of WT RIG-I
 ## Discussion
+- Mutations that slowed down/inhibited RIG-I ATPase led to increased interaction of RIG-I w/ endogenous RNA
+	- Includes dsRNA expansion segments of the human large ribosomal subunit
+- Results suggest RIG-I ATPase confers specificity to viral RNA by preventing signaling through abundant background of self-RNA
+- Discovered single amino acid mutations that are mostly found within the ATPase domain of RLRs
+- Increased interferon levels suggest increased activation of MDA5 or RIG-I underlies the molecular pathology of diseases
+- Mutations in E373Q, E373A, and C268F all led to increased activation of RIG-I in no infection
 -

 # Experiment Ideas